-Patrizia joined the NVP as a Peace and Non-Violence Ambassador in 2013 and interpreted the knotted gun in her characteristic painting style:
+Patrizia is a NVP Peace and Non-Violence Ambassador and has interpreted the knotted gun in her characteristic painting style:

 "Non-Violence and peace has always been important to me and I am pleased to have been invited to participate in this important global cause."